Generative AI at Work

-First, AI assistance increases worker productivity, resulting in a 13.8 percent increase in the number of chats that an agent is able to successfully resolve per hour.
-This increase reflects shifts in three components of productivity: a decline in the time it takes to an agent to handle an individual chat, an increase in the number of chats that an agent is able to handle per hour (agents may handle multiple calls at once), and a small increase in the share of chats that are successfully resolved.
+First, AI assistance increases worker productivity, resulting in a 15\% increase in the number of chats that an agent successfully resolves per hour.
+This increase reflects shifts in three components of productivity: a decline in the time it takes an agent to handle an individual chat, an increase in the number of chats that an agent handles per hour (agents may handle multiple chats at once), and a small increase in the share of chats that are successfully resolved.

-Second, AI assistance disproportionately increases the performance less skilled and less experienced workers across all productivity measures we consider.
-In addition, we find that the AI tool helps newer agents move more quickly down the experience curve: treated agents with two months of tenure perform just as well as untreated agents with over six months of tenure.
-These results contrast, in spirit, with studies that find evidence of skill-biased technical change for earlier waves of computer technology \citep{autorSkillContentRecent, acemogluLowSkillHighSkillAutomation2018, bres2002, bartel2007}.
+Within customer support workers, the productivity impacts of AI assistance are highly uneven.
+We find that less-skilled and less-experienced workers improve significantly across all productivity measures we consider, including approximate increase of 30\% in the number of issues they are able to resolve per hour.
+Access to the AI tool helps newer agents move more quickly down the experience curve: treated agents with two months of tenure perform just as well as untreated agents with more than six months of tenure.
+In contrast, we find minimal impacts on the productivity of more-experienced or more-skilled workers.
+Indeed, we find evidence that AI assistance leads to a small \textit{decrease} in the quality of conversations generated by the most skilled agents.
+These results contrast, in spirit, with studies that find evidence of skill-biased technical change for earlier waves of computer technology and robotics \citep{bres2002, bartel2007, dixon2020}.

-Our third set of results investigates the mechanism underlying our findings so far.
-We posit that high-skill workers may have less to gain from AI assistance precisely because AI recommendations capture the potentially tacit knowledge embodied in their own behaviors.
-Rather, low-skill workers are more likely to improve by incorporating these behaviors by adhering to AI suggestions.
-Consistent with this, we find few positive effects of AI access for the highest-skilled or most-experienced workers.
-Instead, using textual analysis, we find suggestive evidence that AI assistance leads lower-skill agents to communicate more like high-skill agents.

-Finally, we show that the introduction of AI systems can impact the experience and organization of work.
-We show that AI assistance markedly improves how customers treat agents, as measured by the sentiments of their chat messages.
-This change may be associated with other organizational changes: turnover decreases, particularly for newer workers, and customers are less likely to escalate a call by asking to speak to an agent's supervisor.

-Our overall findings demonstrate that generative AI working alongside humans can have a significant positive impact on the productivity and retention of individual workers.
-We emphasize, however, that our paper is not designed to shed light on the aggregate employment or wage effects of generative AI tools.